apify/apify-docs/content/academy/node_js/optimizing_scrapers.md

 ---
 title: How to optimize and speed up your web scraper
-description: We all want our scrapers to run as fast as possible and cost as little money as possible.
-Learn how to think about performance in the context of web-scraping and automation.
+description: We all want our scrapers to run as cost-effective as possible.
+Learn how to think about performance in the context of web scraping and automation.
 menuWeight: 14.6
 paths:
     - node-js/optimizing-scrapers